manucomi/parking-management-system/docs/design-docs/adr/ADR-002-frontend-framework-nextjs.md

 - **Performance:** SSR improves load time and SEO for resident and admin dashboards.
 - **Integrated Caching:** Built-in SSR cache and incremental rendering support our performance goals.
 - **Developer Experience:** Excellent tooling, TypeScript support, and ecosystem maturity.
+- **Community and Ecosystem:** Next.js has a strong community and ecosystem, providing us with a wealth of resources, plugins, and third-party integrations that can enhance our development process and application capabilities.

 ### Negative Consequences